IanFLee/jigsaw/README.md

 ```
 var cell = mdl.col(12, 6, 3);
 ```
-Takes column sized for desktop, tablet and phone and eturns an mdl cell.
+Takes column sizes for desktop, tablet and phone and returns an mdl cell.

 ----
 ```